ksinha49/FSND/LogAnalysis/Readme.md

      1. Vagrant version 2.2.4 [Click [here](https://www.vagrantup.com/) to install].
      2. Vagrant Configuration file to setup the VM.
 This can be downloaded from [here](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip).
      3. Oracle VM Virtual Box version 5.1.38 [Click [here](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) to install].
-  - Use Python 3 version for the routine execution  [Click [here](https://www.python.org/downloads/) for installation link].
+  - Use Python 3 version for testing this routine.
+Click [here](https://www.python.org/downloads/) for installation link on your local machine.
   - Database file used in this tool can be found in this location [[link](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)].

 ### Virtual Machine setup